 Jennifer is the chair of the firm’s diversity and inclusion committee, which is committed to cultivating diversity of thought, action and background in an effort to better serve our clients, our employees and our community.
 She is also a member of the firm’s technology committee, responsible for ensuring that the firm’s technologies and innovation keep current with the needs of our clients, as well as with industry standards.

 In 2012, Jennifer was selected as a fellow for the New Leaders Council, a premier leadership and professional development, training, mentoring, networking, and career advancement program for young professionals.
-Since 2013, Jennifer has been annually recognized with the distinction of being a Rising Star by New Jersey Super Lawyers.
+From 2013-2019 she has been selected to the New Jersey Rising Stars list by New Jersey Super Lawyers.
 In 2014, Jennifer also had the honor of being named to the New Jersey Law Journal New Leaders of the Bar list, one of only 50 attorneys chosen to represent a new wave of leadership in the New Jersey legal profession.

 In 2016, Jennifer was named a member of the inaugural class of The Irish Legal 100’s Rising Stars, a listing of distinguished legal professionals of Irish descent under age 40 from across the United States.
 Additionally, in 2016, Jennifer received Martindale-Hubbell's AV Preeminent Rating: the highest level rating based on reviews from members of the bar and judiciary for her professional excellence.

 In 2017, Jennifer was appointed by the New Jersey Supreme Court to serve on the District VIII Fee Arbitration Committee, which has the jurisdiction to arbitrate fee disputes between clients and attorneys in Middlesex County.